-Students who plan to work toward a degree, certificate or award of competency must complete the following admission procedures:
+Students who plan to work toward a degree, certificate or award of completion must complete the following admission procedures:

 If you do not have documentation, complete a Northwest Indian College Tribal Certification Release form and send it with your completed Application for Admission.